franckvalot/opencell-website-test/content/platform/modules.md

           standard metrics used to manage a subscription business including monthly recurring revenue (MRR), annual recurring revenue (ARR), churn and total contract value.
-      - content: >

           Our data warehouse can be easily connected with practically any third party data analytics or business intelligence package such as Qlikview or PowerBI.
     title: Reporting manager
   - contents:
-      - content: >
-          Revenue recognition in subscription businesses is tricky.
-You bill in advance and need to recognize revenue over time.
-You bill in arrears and need to make sure you accrue for revenue that you will bill at a later date.
-      - content: >
+      - content: >+
-          Opencell provides you with the forward-looking tools you need to manage your subscription business including possibility to apply customized revenue recognition rules to invoice line items.
+          We provide the forward-looking financial tools you need to manage your recurring revenue business.

-      - content: >
+          Customized revenue recognition rules can be applied to invoice line items in order to manage your revenue recognition process.

-          We also give you the ability to manage your chart of accounts and financial periods so you can keep your transactions in synch with your downstream ledgers.
+          Chart of accounts management and financial period closes make it easy to synch your transactions with your downstream financial systems on a summary or detailed basis.
-      - content: >
-          Mapping to downstream accounting systems is easily performed on a summary or detailed basis using flat file exports or our rich APIs.

     title: Finance manager
   - contents:
       - content: >